 For example, we may look at an open book and see the pages that the book is open to.
 The actual object, the distal stimulus, consists of many more words than just the ones that we see.
 But the sensory receptors can only measure and process the words on the page, or the proximal stimulus.

 You might be saying, but even when I see a closed book, I know that there are words inside.
-I’ll get to that later in the video.
+I’ll get to that later.

 Proximal vs. Distal Stimulus

 We know that the sensory receptors may not be able to take in everything about the object or see it for what it really is.
 An object in its true form is called the distal stimulus.
 When we talk about the proximal stimulus, it is often in relation to the distal stimulus.

 If “proximal” means immediate or near, “distal” means away or detached.
 These terms are often contrasted against each other (for example, when talking about “proximal risk factors” or “distal risk factors.”)